-As per the surface water monitoring program, SW 1 (detention pond 2) was monitored monthly however, the pond was frozen in January and was dry in February and March and between June and December.
-SW1 was sampled in April and May 2017 when the water level in the detention pond was recorded above the trigger.
-The water quality was found to be similar to lower than at East Pond (background).
-The Provincial Water Quality Objectives (PWQO) was exceeded for total phosphorus and zinc in April and May 2017 and iron in May 2017, which has also consistently to occasionally been observed in the East Pond and is considered natural to the area.
-No discharge was required from the Detention Pond 2 in 2017.
+As per the surface water monitoring program, SW 1 (detention pond 2) was sampled in January and February, when pond levels were above the target.
+Some water quality parameters were elevated at SW1 compared to the East Pond (background).
+The Provincial Water Quality Objectives (PWQO) was exceeded for total phosphorus, phenols, iron and zinc for both 2018 sampling events, which has also consistently to occasionally been observed in the East Pond and is considered natural to the area.
+No discharge was required from the Detention Pond 2 in 2018.

-9. Public Liaison (PLC) Activities
+9. Public Liaison Committee (PLC) Activities